305kishan/googleTrends/README.md

-# Trending Google Search Python Script
+# Python Script to fetch and store Daily Trending Searches on Google

 ## Overview
 This repository contains a Python script designed to fetch trending Google searches for a specific region using the [Google Search API](https://serpapi.com/google-trends-trending-now).
 The retrieved data is stored seamlessly in a PostgreSQL database hosted on [Aiven Cloud](https://docs.aiven.io/docs/platform/concepts/free-plan#free-plans), providing a robust and scalable solution for tracking and analyzing search trends.